weifund/weifund/README.md

 git clone https://github.com/crowdfundrr/crowdfundrr.git
 ```

-Deploy the Crowdfundrr.sol locally (gas should be high)

-Then change var contractAddr to your newly deployed contract address in Crowdfundrr.js
+Deploy the Crowdfundrr.sol locally (gas should be high), then change var contractAddr to your newly deployed contract address in Crowdfundrr.js

 ```
 var contractAddr = "YOUR_LOCAL_CONTRACT_ADDR";